 - 3 eggs

-Bake in a preheated oven at 180 degrees celcius until golden brown.
+- Bake in a preheated oven to 180 degrees Celsius until golden brown.

 Tyropita with Feta and phyllo kroustas